dogoncouch/logdissect/README.md

 # Community

 ## API
 logdissect 2.0 and above provides a stable API for parsing log lines and files.
-For more information on library usage, see  [README-API.md](README-API.md).
+For more information on library usage, see the [API documentation](docs/README-API.md).

 ## Support
 Bugs, questions, and other issues can be directed to the project's [issues page](https://github.com/dogoncouch/logdissect/issues) on GitHub, or emailed to [dpersonsdev@gmail.com](mailto:dpersonsdev@gmail.com).

 ## Contributing
 Contributions are welcome in the form of code, bug fixes, or testing feedback.
-For more on how to contribute to logdissect, see [README-DEV.md](README-DEV.md).
+For more on how to contribute to logdissect, see [CONTRIBUTING.md](docs/CONTRIBUTING.md).

 # Copyright